Jardelpz/fecthApiMap/readme.md

-The Project shows the distance between a clickmap and a random sputnik.
-This project also sends to backend, when clicked 'Send', your current location.
+The Project compares the distance between you and a satellite.
+The location of this satellite comes from an api that is consulted every 2 seconds.
+This project also sends to backend, when clicked 'Send', your current location and stored in log.txt.